-While day-to-day life in the Military varies depending on Service branch, career choice and location, there are several experiences servicemembers have in common.
+Day-to-day life in the Military varies depending on Service branch, career choice and location, but there are several experiences service members have in common.
 Preparing for Basic Training, taking care of a family on base or deploying for the first time are just a few examples.
 Get a complete picture of military life by learning about all its unique challenges and benefits.

-Physical fitness requirements throughout your time of service vary, depending on branch and career choice.
-Some servicemembers are required to pass a PFT every six months to continue serving, while it is less frequent for others.
+Throughout your time of service, physical fitness requirements vary depending on branch and career choice.
+Some service members are required to pass a PFT every six months to continue serving, while it is less frequent for others.
 Regardless, the Military always promotes continued functional fitness, which includes mental, emotional and social well-being.
-In fact, the Army recently adopted a Comprehensive Soldier Fitness program that emphasizes not just muscle strength, but the five pillars of total fitness: physical, emotional, social, spiritual and family strength.
-Such emerging programs aim to develop and maintain balanced and healthy servicemembers, whose total fitness will help them in a range of challenging situations and foster long-term resilience.
+In fact, the Army has adopted a Comprehensive Soldier and Family Fitness (CSF2) program that emphasizes not just muscle strength, but the five pillars of total fitness: physical, emotional, social, spiritual and family strength.
+Such emerging programs aim to develop and maintain balanced and healthy service members whose total fitness will help them in a range of challenging situations and foster long-term resilience.

 In addition to the living quarters, most bases feature many amenities and recreational facilities accessible only to military personnel and their families at greatly reduced prices.
 Some examples include gyms, pools, bowling alleys, movie theaters, riding stables, libraries, camping grounds and golf courses.

-This refers to daily wear uniforms, roughly equivalent to the civilian “business suit.”
-These uniforms are worn in office environments and in certain public events.
+This refers to daily uniforms, roughly equivalent to the civilian "business suit."
+These uniforms are worn in office environments and at certain public events.

 These are work-duty uniforms.
 These uniforms are worn in combat and during day-to-day functions.